trentlarson/endorser-ch/README.md

 - 70 2 add Typescript
 - 80 5 switch/add format to verifiable credentials?
 - 80 5 uport: inside JSON payload, show a name if DID matches a contact
-- 80 0 fix API docs http://localhost:3000/api-explorer/ (linked from main page)
+- 80 0 fix swagger API docs http://localhost:3000/api-explorer/ (linked from main page)
 - 60 6 put all functionality in uport mobile app
 - 70 0 bug: if there's already a response JWT & message then a new one might not show
 - 70 0 retrieve dates in full ISO-format dates (eg for confirmations), not dates without timestamp